 There are two different types of virtual queues: hybrid queues and fully virtual queues.

-Hybrid queues involve having customers queue in a virtual setting for something that will take place in person.
+Hybrid queues involve having customers “line up” via an online queue system for something that will take place in person.
 For example, imagine wanting to queue up for a ride at a theme park.
 In a hybrid queue, a guest would join the line virtually through a personal or business-provided device, and then would be free to wander the park, enjoying concessions and other attractions while waiting for their turn.
 When it’s their turn, they would need to physically return to the attraction.